KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/project/part_1_styling_with_css.md

-    2. Style the main “hero” image with the large page heading, a smaller “tagline” and some about text
     3. Style a product list
     4. Style the sidebar Customer Favorites content to display on the right side
     5. Style a footer with copyright and social media links<br>